DavesCodeMusings/CloudPi/docs/install-ansible-and-system-updates.md

 ```

 ## Testing Ansible with System Updates
 It's good practice to update the Raspberry Pi OS before getting started with installing anything else.
-The update is done with an Ansible playbook called [upgrade-system.yml](https://github.com/DavesCodeMusings/CloudPi/blob/main/upgrade-system.yml)
+The update is done with an Ansible playbook called [update-system.yml](https://github.com/DavesCodeMusings/CloudPi/blob/main/update-system.yml)

-Download the file and run it with the command `ansible-playbook upgrade-system.yml`
+Download the file and run it with the command `ansible-playbook update-system.yml`

-If all goes well, it will do the same as if you had typed `sudo apt-get update`, followed by `sudo apt-get upgrade`.
+If all goes well, it will do the same as if you had typed `sudo apt-get update`, followed by `sudo apt-get upgade`.
 It's a simple example, but it proves Ansible is properly installed and working.

->Regular upgrades ensure the system is current and secure.
+>Regular updates ensure the system is current and secure.
 Keep the playbook handy and run it periodically.
 Running the update playbook can take a while, particularly when running it the first time.
 Patience is the key.

 ```
-pi@raspberrypi:~/cloudpi $ vi upgrade-system.yml
+pi@raspberrypi:~/cloudpi $ vi update-system.yml
-pi@raspberrypi:~/cloudpi $ ansible-playbook upgrade-system.yml
+pi@raspberrypi:~/cloudpi $ ansible-playbook update-system.yml
 ```

 ## Next Steps